ebtc-protocol/ebtc/README.md

 ## Math Proofs

-The eBTC implementation relies on some important system properties and mathematical derivations.
+The eBTC implementation relies on some important system properties and mathematical derivations from Liquity's initial design.

 In particular, we have: